3fon3fonov/exostriker/README.md

 * Combined modeling with Astrometry.
 * Variouse of minimization/sampling methods (SciPyOp implemented, but with only limited options, work in progress)
-* GUI accsess to priors (So far only limits work).
 * Print all results and plots into a .tex ready environment.
 * A large arsenal of N-body/dynamical simulation/analysis tools.
 * Documentation, Instructions and Video tutorials.